lng205/FlaskChat/devlog.md

 The remaining part of the project seems secure logically, and satisfies the requirements.
 Only the two communicating parties have the capability to decipher the message, and ensure that the message is not tampered with secretly.

-Currnet Bugs:

-1. History's order may change
-2. Scenarios where there are multiple users in the same room not tested
+Scenarios where there are multiple users in the same room not tested

 ## Designs